alecgalingit/slide-sage/README.md

 ## Project Structure

 The bulk of the code can be found within the [`app/routes`](./app/routes) directory, where all application routes are defined.
 Remix.js follows a unique file-based routing convention that does not clearly separate frontend and backend logic.
-More details on Remix routes can be found in the [official documentation](https://remix.run/docs/en/main/file-conventions/routes)
+More details on Remix routes can be found in this [documentation](https://remix.run/docs/en/main/file-conventions/routes)